Top Five KPIs to Test the Effectiveness of Your Travel Policy

 Tip: Reward the employees who are the most focused on delivering savings – some companies award gift cards or even offer an ongoing rewards program which awards a percentage of the savings realized.

 Taking the above into consideration, a happier employee will be a more productive employee.
-If you have managed to streamline your travel policy and its implementation, worthwhile trips will have quantifiable outcomes and that will in turn raise morale.
-Travelling for business will be enjoyable rather than a burden, and that can only be a good thing for your business.
+If you have managed to streamline your business travel policy and its implementation, worthwhile trips will have quantifiable outcomes, and that will, in turn, raise morale.
+Traveling for business will be enjoyable rather than a burden, and that can only be a good thing for your business.